 There’s always one in the crowd that skips to the end of the article or skims through it quickly.
 Hey there, I’m talking to you! 😉

-You’re in luck, here’s a summary of the key points to leveraging yourself at a career fair.
+You’re in luck, here’s a summary of the key points to leveraging yourself at a career fair and unlocking your next robotics job.
 Feel free to also use this part of the article as a quick-reference guide.

 Tip #1: Create a 10-second introduction about yourself that states your name and answers the questions: What year are you, what are you studying, what do you want to do, and when are you available to start.